-DRC has committed to respect and protect fundamental rights under the following international treaties:
+The Democratic Republic of the Congo has committed to respect and protect fundamental rights under the following international treaties:

 - 1. International Covenant on Civil and Political Rights (ICCPR) - 2.
-International Covenant on Economic, Social and Cultural Rights (ICESCR) - 3.
-Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) - 4.
-Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - 5.
+Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) - 3.
+Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - 4.
 Convention on the Rights of the Child (CRC)

-DRC is not fulfilling its international obligations by regularly violating or failing to protect the following rights of Christians:
+The Democratic Republic of the Congo is not fulfilling its international obligations by regularly violating or failing to protect the following rights of Christians:

 - Christian converts are ostracized and threatened with divorce and loss of inheritance (ICCPR Art.
 18) - Christian female converts run the risk of being abducted and forcibly married to Muslim men (ICCPR Art.
 23; CEDAW Art.
 16 and ICESCR Art.
-10) - · Perpetrators of violence against Christians are often left unpunished (ICCPR Art.
+10) - Perpetrators of violence against Christians are often left unpunished (ICCPR Art.
 2) - Christian children can be forced to learn Islamic scriptures (ICCPR Art.
 18 and CRC Art.
 14) - Christians are killed because of their faith by members of Islamist organizations (ICCPR Art.
 6.1)